CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its domain (web performance optimization), lists specific techniques, and includes an explicit 'Use when' clause with natural trigger terms.
+This is a strong skill description that clearly articulates specific capabilities, includes natural trigger terms developers would use, and explicitly states both what the skill does and when to use it.
 It uses proper third-person voice and is concise without being vague.
-The description would effectively differentiate this skill from general web development or other optimization-related skills.
+The domain is well-defined and distinct from other potential skills.

 DimensionReasoningScore